YakDriver/smarterr/docs/schema.md

 - **Live Call Stack**: The stack at the point where a host application calls `Append`/`AddError`/`EnrichAppend`.
 Use with `source = "call_stack"`.
 - **Captured Call Stack**: The stack captured at the point where a host application calls `NewError` or `Errorf`.
 Use with `source = "error_stack"`.

-This distinction allows you to match on either the reporting site or the original error site, enabling more precise and context-aware diagnostics.
+You can match on either the reporting site or the original error site, enabling more precise and context-aware diagnostics.

 ### Example